 - Solar power, including panels, charges and utility pack (Kenya

 Path From Poverty Development Model

 Women Helping Women

 Alone, women survive; but in a group, they thrive.
 Their group provides support, accountability, sharing of best practices, and fellowship.
-Our field staff, all Path From Poverty graduates, provides training in leadership development, project planning, and group governance.
+Our field staff, all Path From Poverty graduates, provides training in leadership development, group governance, implementation of income-generating projects and microsavings.

 Incentives encourage risk and hard work.
-Our promised financial match of a group's hard-earned savings and our monthly gift projects tangibly expresses our commitment and incents their hard work and savings.
+Path From Poverty’s financial support of a group's hard-earned savings and our monthly gift projects tangibly expresses our commitment and incentivizes the women’s hard work.
 They express their commitment through the literally thousands of hours each woman toils to complete their project and reach their savings goals.

 Our model supports and inspires women in Kenya and to discover and unleash their God-given talents, creativity,

 and incredible work ethic, to accomplish what they could never have imagined - to walk their own path from poverty.